Valerio Rinicella

-Valerio Rinicella (born 18 January 2007) is an Italian racing driver who last competed in Eurocup-3 for MP Motorsport.
-Rinicella was the 2025 Eurocup-3 runner-up and was third in the 2023 F4 Spanish Championship.
+Valerio Rinicella (born 18 January 2007) is an Italian racing driver who is set to compete in the European Le Mans Series with IDEC Sport.
+Rinicella was the 2025 Eurocup-3 runner-up and was third in the 2023 F4 Spanish Championship, as well as being the champion of the 2024-25 Asian Le Mans Series.

 Rinicella is a protégé of Formula One race winner Giancarlo Fisichella and GT racer Marco Cioci.